Protecting

 Our Church today is suffering, having been wounded not from outside, but from within.
 There are reliable reports of ministers violating their vows, betraying their vocations, and victimizing others.
 There are plausible charges that some in authority have ignored crimes, abetted deceptions, and failed in their duty to protect the most vulnerable.

 The Office of Child and Youth Protection at the Archdiocese of San Francisco was established to address allegations of past or current sexual abuse by clergy, religious or other people who work or volunteer for the Archdiocese.
-The Office is responsible for creating a safe and compassionate environment for victim-survivor to come forward, notify civil authorities and provide counseling and other assistance to support the healing process.
-Every allegation is treated seriously and discreetly, and immediate steps are taken to protect the confidentiality and the rights of both alleged victim-survivor and abusers.
+The Office is responsible for creating a safe and compassionate environment for abuse survivors to come forward, notify civil authorities and provide counseling and other assistance to support the healing process.
+Every allegation is treated seriously and discreetly, and immediate steps are taken to protect the rights of both alleged abuse survivors and abusers.

 The following questions and answers are designed to help people better understand this sensitive and serious topic.
 Also below is a link to a fact sheet that shares important information from our Office of Child and Youth Protection on maintaining a safe enviroment.